References for researchers

 Briefly, biohazards are typically inactivated before or during disposal:

 - Autoclaved waste: Many labs collect potentially biohazardous waste and inactivate it by autoclave, thereby allowing the waste to be disposed in landfill.
 The waste container should be marked with the biohazard symbol (image to the right); however the bag should be black, white, or clear and free of the biohazard symbol (once the bagged waste is autoclaved, it is no longer biohazardous and can be sent to the landfill).
-Any contents or bags marked with the biohazard symbol, labeled “infectious” or “pathogenic,” or other similar markings discovered at any point in the waste stream will initiate an emergency biohazard response.
+Any contents or bags marked with the biohazard symbol, labeled “infectious” or “pathogenic,” or other similar markings discovered at any point in the waste stream cannot be disposed of in the landfill and will initiate an emergency biohazard response.
 Remember that opaque bags may rupture during waste processing to reveal inner biohazard labeling.

 - Waste treated by Incineration (all locations) or STI Steam Treatment (Pullman Campus Only): Bagged (any color or markings) and boxed waste marked and labeled appropriately for STI or incineration.
 This requires a WSU waste Management Form: WSU Pullman STI/Incineration Waste Management Request.
 Contact email@example.com or call 509-335‐3089 for more information.
 STI treated waste is state funded and does not cost individual research investigators.

-- Sharps: All sharps (e.g., needles, razor blades) in the state of Washington are disposed by incineration only.
+- Sharps: All biohazardous sharps (e.g., needles, razor blades) in the state of Washington are disposed by incineration only.
 Sharps must be collected in a hard-walled container, preferably designed for sharps, and then placed in a box for incinerator processing (see above).
+Sharps not used or associated with biohazardous materials must be collected in a hard-walled container, preferably designed for sharps, and disposed in the landfill (Pullman campus).
+Any sharps container marked with the biohazard symbol, labeled “infectious” or “pathogenic,” or other similar markings discovered at any point in the waste stream cannot be disposed of in the landfill and will initiate an emergency biohazard response.

 Responsibility of the investigator